Skip to main content Skip to navigation

 • direct and indirect impacts

-• considers relevant international obligations
+• considers relevant international obligations or comparisons

 • identifies any trade-offs between options (e.g. cost versus ease of implementation).

-Makes any limitations of the analysis and advice clear#
+Makes any limitations of the analysis and advice clear #

 The analysis: